How to Use Deutschland Ticket in Germany?

 What exactly is the Deutschland Ticket?

-- Regional trains (RE, RB, IRE)
+- Regional trains: RE, RB, IRE

-- S-Bahn, U-Bahn, buses, and trams
+- S-Bahn, U-Bahn, trams, and buses

-- Local transport networks in any city
+- Local transport networks in cities like Berlin, Munich, Hamburg, Frankfurt, and more

 How do you buy the Deutschland Ticket?